Jakob Nielsen (usability consultant)

-Background
+Education and early life

 Jakob Nielsen was born 5 October 1957 in Copenhagen, Denmark.
-He holds a Ph.D. in 1988 in human–computer interaction from the Technical University of Denmark.
+He holds a PhD in 1988 in human–computer interaction from the Technical University of Denmark from DAIMI.

+Career and research

-Nielsen's earlier affiliations include Bellcore (now known as Telcordia Technologies, formally Bell Communications Research), teaching at the Technical University of Denmark, and the IBM User Interface Institute at the Thomas J. Watson Research Center.
+Nielsen's affiliations include Bellcore, teaching at the Technical University of Denmark, and the IBM User Interface Institute at the Thomas J. Watson Research Center.
+From 1994 to 1998, he was a distinguished engineer Sun Microsystems.

-Career

-Sun Microsystems

-From 1994 to 1998, he was a Sun Microsystems Distinguished Engineer.
-He was hired to make heavy-duty enterprise software easier to use, since large-scale applications had been the focus of most of his projects at the phone company and IBM.
-But luckily the job definition of a Distinguished Engineer is "you're supposed to be the world's leading expert in your field, so you figure out what would be most important for the company for you to work on."
-Therefore, Dr. Nielsen ended up spending most of his time at Sun defining the emerging field of web usability.
-He was the usability lead for several design rounds of Sun's website and intranet (SunWeb), including the original SunWeb design in 1994.
+Website usability writing

+Beginning in 1996, Nielsen published a fortnightly column about website usability called Alertbox on his now-archived personal website useit.com.
+Alertbox was syndicated to, and eventually replaced by, the weblog and email newsletter on the Nielsen Norman Group website during the 2000s.

+Nielsen has published several books on the subject of web design.
+He was a Series Editor for Morgan Kaufmann Publishers' book series focused on interactive technologies.

+Nielsen founded UX Tigers in 2023 where he currently publishes articles on the topics of usability, with a heavy focus on the intersection of digital usability and artificial intelligence, and publishes video content about usability.

-Nielsen Norman Group
+Nielsen Norman Group (NNG)

 After his regular articles on his website about usability research attracted media attention, he co-founded usability consulting company Nielsen Norman Group (NN/g) of Fremont, California in 1998 with fellow usability expert Donald Norman.
 The company's vision is to help designers and other companies move toward more human-centered products and internet interactions, as experts and pioneers in the field of usability.

-Other activities

-Nielsen is on the editorial board of Morgan Kaufmann Publishers' book series in Interactive Technologies.

-Nielsen writes a fortnightly newsletter, Alertbox, on web design matters and has published several books on the subject of web design.

-Contributions

 Nielsen founded the usability engineering movement for efficient and affordable improvements of user interfaces and he has invented several usability methods, including heuristic evaluation.
 He holds more than a thousand United States patents, mainly on ways of improving usability for technology.

 In the early 1990s, Nielsen popularized the principle that five test users per usability test session is enough, allowing numerous tests at various stages of the development process.
 His argument is that "elaborate usability tests are a waste of resources."
-Once it is found that a few people are totally confused by a home page, little is gained by watching more people suffer through the same flawed design."
+Once it is found that a few people are totally confused by a home page, little is gained by watching more people suffer through the same flawed design.